What Are Teaser Rates And How Do They Work?

 How Do Teaser Rates Work?

-A teaser rate is an unusually low, sometimes 0%, introductory interest rate offered for a consumer loan.
+A teaser rate is an unusually low, sometimes 0%, initial interest rate offered for a consumer loan.
 When the introductory rate expires, the rates reset, often dramatically, and customers begin to see high interest rates applied to their balances and reflected in their monthly minimum payments.

 The two most common uses of teasers in the consumer loan market are: